- Chart

 History and Background

-Columbus McKinnon Corporation was founded in 1875 as Columbus Chain Company.
-Over time, it grew through acquisitions and product development, becoming a leading designer, manufacturer, and marketer of material handling products, systems, and services.
+Columbus McKinnon Corporation was founded in 1875.
+Initially focused on chain manufacturing, the company evolved through acquisitions and product line expansions to become a leading global designer, manufacturer and marketer of material handling products, technologies, and services.

 Core Business Areas